rbnorris3/angular-tour-of-heroes/README.md

 ### Style the heros:
-This is a little confusing. the file they are showing as an example will not match ours.There is nothing to change in the file they are showing, it was to point out the link to the css file - don't change anything in the component.ts - only add the css from the bottom of the page to the empty `heroes.components.css`
+This is a little confusing. the file they are showing as an example will not match ours.There is nothing to change in the file they are showing, it was to point out the link to the css file - don't change anything in the component.ts - only add the css from the bottom of the page to the empty `heroes.component.css`

 ### Add a click event binding:
 This is adding, not replacing. add `(click)="onSelect(hero)"` inside the button html tag